Last Updated: January 24, 2020

 As a general visitor, you may visit MFA’s Site without disclosing any “personal data”, “personally identifiable information” or information otherwise considered personal in nature (“personal information”).
 Most areas of MFA’s website are readily accessible and do not require any form of registration, allowing you to navigate our Site freely.
-However, some areas may require you to provide us with personal information.
-If you elect to withhold personal information requested in these areas, you may not be able to fully gain access to parts of our Site or allow us to respond to requests.
+However, some areas may require you to provide us with personal information and/or company confidential information.
+If you elect to withhold personal and/or company confidential information requested in these areas, you may not be able to fully gain access to parts of our Site or allow us to respond to requests.

-MFA collects personally identifiable information which is specifically and voluntarily provided by visitors to the Site.
+MFA collects personally identifiable information and/or company confidential information which is specifically and voluntarily provided by visitors to the Site.
 In addition, MFA may combine information collected through means such as cookies or third-party analytics tools with personal information maintained by MFA.
 MFA may collect certain personally identifiable information, such as name, job title, company name, postal address, email address, telephone, and fax numbers, from website visitors.

-A visitor may choose to provide personal information to us through this Site for the following reasons:
+A visitor may choose to provide personal and/or company confidential information to us through this Site for the following reasons:

 - Contact us for further information

 - Participate in “sign up for our e-newsletter” initiatives

 - Submit company confidential information in order to receive an estimate for MFA’s services